-- Registration for Fall 2017 programs will open on July 17, 2017.
-Registration for Spring and Summer 2018 programs will be available beginning November 1, 2017.
+- Registration for Fall 2018 programs will open on July 16, 2018.
+Registration for Spring will open November 1, 2018 and registration for summer will open March 4, 2019.
 All registrations are accepted on a first-come, first-served basis. - Outreach sessions must be booked at least three weeks in advance of your intended program date.
-Dates and times are subject to availability, so registering early is strongly advised. - For fastest service, submit your registration request online at www.mobot.org/schoolprograms.
+Dates and times are subject to availability, so registering early is strongly advised. - For fastest service, submit your registration request online at mobot.org/schoolprograms.
 You may also call our office at (314) 577-5185 to book your program.